Nuremberg Airport: Parking

-There are about 8,000 car parking spaces at Nuremberg Airport.
-Apart from three car parks, there are various parking lots in close vicinity to the terminals.
-The newest facility is car park P3 with seven levels and 2,200 parking spaces.
+There are about 10,000 car parking spaces at Nuremberg Airport.
+Apart from three multistorey car parks, there are various parking lots in close vicinity to the terminals.
+The newest facility is car park P4 with 3,600 parking spaces, which opened in 2021.
+Construction of P4 cost approximately €36 million and had begun in 2019.
+The old Parking facility P1 was torn down as it had reached the end of its useful life, leaving the number of parking garages constant at three, albeit with a major increase in capacity from roughly 8,000 to the current number.